vissicchioj/projects/README.md

-# projects
+# Projects
-Past projects that I have created
+Past projects that I have created for school and myself.